 - Select the type of domain you want to connect:

 - Primary: the subdomain will be the default content host for the selected content types in HubSpot.

 - Secondary: the subdomain can host HubSpot content, but isn't set as primary for any of your content types (Marketing Hub Professional and Enterprise, CMS Hub Professional and Enterprise only).

 - Redirect: this subdomain won't host any content, but automatically redirects to another domain connected in HubSpot.

 - Email Sending: the subdomain will add another layer of authentication to your HubSpot emails.
 Learn more about how to connect an email sending domain.

 - Click Connect.

 - Select the checkboxes next to the content types you plan to host on this domain.

 Please note: the Email content type is for the web version of your marketing emails.
+Marketing emails will use the domain connected as this type for the web version URL and image URLs.
 This is separate from the email sending domain, which is used to authenticate the From address used to send your marketing emails.
 Learn how to connect an email sending domain.